caplin/caplin-platform-diagnostics/README.md

 **Syntax**: `caplin-process-diagnostics.sh core [binary]`

 *   `core`: path to the core file dumped by the crashed process.
 *   `binary`: path to the crashed process's binary.
-Required if the binary is not in the location recorded in the core file, or the location of the binary has not been recorded in the core file.
+Defaults to the path of the binary recorded in the core file.

 **Run as**: any user